rickysullivan/gitbook-mcp/README.md

 ## Overview

-The GitBook MCP server enables programmatic access to GitBook organizations, spaces, collections, and content through a standardized MCP interface.
+The GitBook MCP server enables programmatic access to GitBook Organizations, Spaces, Collections, and Content through a standardized MCP interface.
 It provides 12 tools for content operations and 6 AI-powered prompts for documentation workflows.

 ## Quick Setup

 ### Prerequisites
 - GitBook API token (obtain from https://app.gitbook.com/account/developer)
-- Your GitBook organization ID (optional but recommended)
+- Your GitBook Organization ID (optional but recommended)

 ### IDE and AI Assistant Integration